 Skip to main content

-Prescribing medicines for adults who are unable to swallow oral solid dosage forms
+Prescribing medicines for adults who are unable to swallow oral solid dosage forms (Retired)

 Some adults have difficulty swallowing oral solid dosage forms such as tablets and capsules; therefore prescribers must work with the patient and/or carer(s) to address their needs.
 This guideline provides a framework for healthcare professionals to support their prescribing decisions in response to the increased demand, complexity and cost of some “specials”.
 This guidance was developed by Betsi Cadwaladr University Health Board and endorsed by AWMSG as an example of good practice.